chiayolin/chiayolin.github.io/content/posts/20170413-what-is-this-site-really-about.md

 politically but technically), or you simply wanted to talk casually about computing science, let me know.
 My email and PGP public key is at the bottom right of this page.
-If you would like to, emails should use PGP encryption to ensure privacy :)
+If you would like to, emails should use PGP encryption to ensure and protect your privacy.